A delicious and comforting low carb potato soup packing awesome nutrition and ready in under 30 mins! Great for cold or rainy days.

 - 4 cups Cauliflower (~1 medium head)

-- 3 Tablespoons Butter (no salt)
+- 3 Tablespoons Butter (unsalted)

 - 3 cloves Garlic